What is a cookie?

 - the name of the server the cookie was sent from

 - a unique identifier (usually a number)

 Our website server sends the cookie and uses this number to recognise you when you return to a site or browse from page to page.
-Only the server that sends a cookie can read it, and therefore use, that cookie.
+Only the server that sends a cookie can read, and therefore use, that cookie.
 This file is stored on your computer's (or phone's) hard drive.
 All websites can send a cookie to your browser if your browser settings allow it.
 Many websites do this to track on-line traffic flow.

 Cookies can be categorised from their life span: